yiisoft/form/docs/hint.md

 # Hint widget

-Display hint for field form.
+Displays hint for a field form.

 ## Usage